La Via dei Monti Lariani: Terrain

 The path is based on old mountain mule-tracks and on the roughly paved stone military roads built during the First World War to service the Cadorna Line of defensive fortifications along the Italo-Swiss border.
 Accordingly, it typically does not go over peaks, which rise to 1300-2000 m in its neighbourhood, though side excursions to the peaks along established paths are often possible.
 Sections 1 and 2 are largely on these military roads, with bridges over all significant watercourses; furthermore the underlying rock in this region is mainly limestone, so that the terrain dries quickly.
 Section 3 is generally on unpaved and sometimes not so well defined paths, and the underlying rock is granite; as a result, in rainy periods some of the streams may be impassible.

 Accommodation

-At the level of the path, overnight accommodation is available in numerous Agriturismo establishments and Refugii maintained by local branches of the Club Alpino Italiano (C. A. I., Italian Alpine Club).
+At the level of the path, overnight accommodation is available in numerous Agriturismo establishments and Rifugi maintained by local branches of the Club Alpino Italiano (C. A. I., Italian Alpine Club).
 At frequent points along the path, it is possible to descend by a road or well-maintained track to the villages along the lake shore, where hotels can be found.